Back-office software: Convenience and retail stores

 Companies in the convenience and retail industries use back-office software to manage inventory and identify opportunities to improve profit margins by keeping popular items in stock, preventing spoilage and shrink, as well as reducing overstock of unpopular items (by offering discounts and promotions, for example).
 Software allows back-office store operators to forecast inventory levels based on sales volumes and therefore optimize the store's turnover ratios (the ratio of how many times inventory is sold and replaced over a given period).
 Moreover, the measurement of inventory performance data allows store operators to benchmark their performance with published industry averages (e.g. from the National Association of Convenience Stores).

 Though turnover ratios depend on demand-side factors such as how desirable a product is, they can be increased through efficient back-office management.
 For instance, a case study involving a Pittsburgh-based convenience store operator showed that the company was able to achieve an average turnover ratio of 16.12 (compared to the 2013 US convenience store average of 11.36) by using cloud-based back-office software for inventory management.

 Back-office software can also be used to account for the effects of demand substitution and subsequently determine the optimal inventory level for each item stocked.
 Researchers have attempted to predict the increases in demand for complementary items (resulting from demand substitution) using a probabilistic model for selecting item inventory levels in order to maximize expected profit.
 Another study employed a stochastic model to optimize the inventory management process at Spain-based retailer Zara: the new model increased sales by $275 million (3–4%) in 2007 and Zara continues to use the process for all of its products and at all retail locations.

 Accounting

 According to research from IDC Industry Insights, more than half of all small businesses in the US use Intuit software (Quickbooks) for accounting.
-But with the growth of the SaaS market, Quickbooks along with other emerging online accounting options such as BIM CALC or Outright and Mint.com are now being adopted.
+But with the growth of the SaaS market, Quickbooks along with other emerging online accounting options such as Omega POS or Outright and Mint.com are now being adopted.
 These options are simple to use, but may have limited functionality compared to desktop accounting solutions.

 Accounting software is often integrated into or connected to back-office software for inventory management to simplify the exchange of store data between operational and other retail systems.